Learn Together, Shine Togther.

 ensure that children with SEN engage in the activities of the school alongside pupils who do not have SEN

 designate a teacher to be responsible for coordinating SEN provision – the SEN coordinator, or SENCO.
-Our SENCO is currently Mrs Carol Knight.
+Our SENCO is currently Mrs Rachel Jenkins.
 The member of our governing body with specific oversight of the school’s arrangements for SEN and disability is currently Mrs Dot Thomson inform parents when they are making special educational provision for a child.

 Our school, like all others is required to provide help at the earliest possible point, with children and young people with SEN and their parents fully involved in decisions about their support and what they want to achieve.
 It is anticipated that this will lead to better outcomes, and more efficient ways of working.